309746069/nucleus/index.md

 can disappear and appear at random time.
 Do not forget about saving/restoring of Views.
 Attach a couple of background threads to that nonpermanent Views, and the cake is ready!

-An alternative to the "everything is connected with everything" is a God object.
+An alternative to the "everything is connected with everything" is a god object.

 ![](nucleus-images/a_god_object.png)

-A God object is overcomplicated; its parts cannot be reused, tested or easily refactored.
+A god object is overcomplicated; its parts cannot be reused, tested or easily refactored.

 # Solution: MVC

 ![](nucleus-images/mvp.png)

+* Background tasks persist despite of configuration changes (don't have to check if such task is already running, no double task runs, no memory leaks - all happens naturally)
 * Complex tasks are split into simpler tasks and are easier to solve
 * Less code, less bugs, easier to debug
 * Testable

-With Nucleus You can use an Activity or a custom Layout to be your View in MVP.
-You can extend the Fragment class but I would advise you against doing that.

 # Simplicity

-During the development of the Nucleus the primary goal was to create an MVP solution for Android with "Keep It Stupid Simple" in mind.
+During the development of Nucleus the primary goal was to create an MVP solution for Android with "Keep It Stupid Simple" in mind.
 There are about 15Kb of `nucleus.jar` that do all the job.
-(Update: it is 29Kb but we have RxJava support now!)
+(0.2 update: it is 29Kb now but now we have RxJava support!)

-If you are familiar with the Mortar library you will find a lot of common.
+If you are familiar with Mortar, you will find a lot of common.
 However, Nucleus requires you to write less code.
-You can use the Dagger for your dependencies, but it is not used for instantiating a Presenter.
+You can use Dagger for your dependencies, but it is not used for instantiating a Presenter.

-One of the shining features of the Nucleus is its Model part of the MVP.
+One of the shining features of Nucleus is its Model part of the MVP.
-Other MVP solutions are, in fact, 'View-Presenter', and leave Presenter without support from the backside.
+Other MVP solutions are, in fact 'View-Presenter', and leave Presenter without support from the backside.

 ### Hello world